noigamegun/atiusamy.github.io/_posts/2023-07-02-switched-to-linux.md

 ### Paint.net

-I never got Paint.net working on Linux even with WINE, I've also tried Pinta which is a Paint.net clone but it uses GTK.
+I never got Paint.net working on Linux even with WINE, I've also tried Krita which is a Paint.net clone but it uses GTK.
 It's fine but I can't even resize things (For some reason) so I just never used it for a long period of time.
 There is also GIMP, I don't really like it, it felt weird.
 What I use now though is Krita.
 It is an amazing KDE app that can also be used for photo manipulation if you want.

 ![krita](/images/Krita.png)

 ### Premiere Pro

 Of course, I switched to Kdenlive.
-It's a really good FOSS app (If you want to see me type more about video editors, check out this [blog](https://atiusamy.github.io/video-editor/)) It also goes a long really well with Krita.
+It's a really good FOSS app (If you want to see me type more about video editors, check out this [blog](https://atiusamy.github.io/video-editor/)) It also goes along really well with Krita.
 However, I don't use Kdenlive anymore as the playback is laggy, so yeah :/ I now use Davinci Resolve.
 I love Resolve it's a nice program, it is not open-source though

 ![resolve](/images/Resolve.png)